Culture of Ann Arbor, Michigan: University of Michigan attractions

 Many performing arts groups and facilities are located on the University of Michigan campus, including Hill Auditorium, the Lydia Mendelssohn Theater, and the Power Center for the Performing Arts.

 The University Musical Society (UMS) presents approximately 60 to 75 performances and over 100 free educational activities each season.
 One of the oldest performing arts presenters in the country, UMS is affiliated with the University of Michigan and housed on the UM campus.
 However, UMS is a separate not-for-profit organization that supports itself from ticket sales, grants, contributions, and endowment income.

-The University of Michigan Gilbert and Sullivan Society, affiliated with the University's School of Music, Theatre, and Dance, has put on two fully staged performances of a Gilbert and Sullivan Savoy opera every year since 1947, once in fall semester and the other in winter semester.
+The University of Michigan Gilbert and Sullivan Society, affiliated with the university's School of Music, Theatre, and Dance, has put on two fully staged performances of a Gilbert and Sullivan Savoy opera every year since 1947, once in fall semester and the other in winter semester.
 The society is student-run.
 Performances take place at the Lydia Mendelssohn Theater.

 Institutions and venues

 Ann Arbor has a number of performing-arts institutions that are not affiliated with the University of Michigan.
-They include the Ann Arbor Civic Theatre (a nonprofit community theater group), Ann Arbor Ballet Theater, Ann Arbor Civic Ballet (the first chartered ballet company in Michigan when it was founded in 1954), Ann Arbor Symphony Orchestra, and Arbor Opera Theater.
+They include the Ann Arbor Civic Theatre (a nonprofit community theater group), Ann Arbor Symphony Orchestra, and Arbor Opera Theater.
+Once-active groups included the Ann Arbor Ballet Theater, Ann Arbor Civic Ballet (the first chartered ballet company in Michigan when it was founded in 1954), and Performance Network Theatre.